English, French, Japanese, Korean, Portuguese, Spanish

-Description: In part two (2 of 2) of this pentatonic improvisation masterclass, legendary saxophonist Jerry Bergonzi breaks down his exciting approach to soloing and composing using pentatonic scales.
+In part two (2 of 2) of this pentatonic improvisation masterclass, legendary saxophonist Jerry Bergonzi breaks down his exciting approach to soloing and composing using pentatonic scales.
 With the accompaniment of Andy LaVerne, Jerry goes beyond the minor and major pentatonic scales by showing you how any 5 notes can be used as a creative vehicle for jazz improvisation.
 If you want to take your solos to fresh and interesting places, this pentatonic improvisation lesson series is for you.
-NOTE: There is an optional 42 page PDF which includes the embedded notation and charts seen in the videos.
-It also contains transcriptions of Jerry's improvised solos.
-It is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.
+NOTE: There is a PDF bundled with the "purchase" version of this video (not the $8.99 "rental" version), which contains the embedded notation seen in the masterclass.
+If you want to buy this 2-part series at a discount, you can get the entire bundle here!

 Topics Covered: Improvisation, pentatonic scales, altering notes, playing over changes, jazz harmony, “A.M.”, “Dweller on the Threshold”, composing with pentatonics, developing lines, using rhythm, rhythmic groupings, getting interesting sounds, etc.